 Can you use a backcountry water filter to make urine drinkable?

 So what if you filter it?
-Again, sorry to burst any bubbles, the answer is no. The dissolved salts, ions and molecules, like urea, that are present in urine are too small for backpacking filters and even purifiers to remove.
+Again, sorry to disappoint, the answer is no. The dissolved salts, ions and molecules, like urea, that are present in urine are too small for backpacking filters and even purifiers to remove.
 Other forms of treatment, like UV light or chemical treatments only kill the microbes; they do nothing to rid the water of these other molecular-sized contaminants.

 The only way to safely drink urine (such as in a survival situation, as your only water source) is to remove those dissolved contaminants from it, or at least bring them down to a negligible level.
 There are only two ways to do this.
 One is reverse osmosis, which uses extremely high pressure to force water through a membrane that literally passes only water (not even salt).
 The other is through distillation—essentially evaporating out the water molecules and letting them condense again in a different vessel for drinking.